jacogr/ethapi-js/README.md

 ### ethapi.shh.<...>

-*TODO* complete the rest as exposed
+*TODO* complete the rest as exposed in the code

 ### ethapi.web3.<...>